aspose-slides/Aspose.Slides-Documentation/en/net/developer-guide/presentation-properties/_index.md

 Aspose.Slides for .NET also allows developers to access the values of custom properties.
 An example is given below that shows how can you access and modify all of these custom properties for a presentation.

 {{< gist "aspose-slides" "53249e5573d2cd6e66f91f708e8fe008" "Examples-CSharp-Presentations-Properties-AccessModifyingProperties-AccessModifyingProperties.cs" >}}

-## **Check if Presentation is Modified or Created**
-Aspose.Slides for .NET provides a facility to check if a presentation is modified or created.
-An example is given below that shows how to check if the presentation is created or modified.

-{{< gist "aspose-slides" "53249e5573d2cd6e66f91f708e8fe008" "Examples-CSharp-Presentations-Properties-CheckPresentationCreatedorModifed-CheckPresentationCreatedorModifed.cs" >}}

-Set Default Language

 ## **Set Proofing Language**